 The B-53 shot typically includes an anise-flavored liqueur like sambuca or absinthe.

-They're some of the most potent shots of the B-50 family, in both taste and (depending which liqueur you choose) alcohol content.
-Learn how to make the B-53...
+They're some of the most potent shots of the B-50 family, both in taste and alcohol content, depending on what alcohol you choose to use.

 The B-54 Shot